 Sonia grew up in a small Tennessee town and ran with a dangerous pack of band and drama geeks.
 As an adult she experimented with a variety of impractical professions—museum interpreter, historic home director, bookseller, and perpetual graduate student—before finally deciding to share her passion for stories through teaching.
-She taught literature and writing to young adults for ten years, and she still thinks fondly of her days in the classroom now that she writes full time.
+She taught literature and writing to young adults for ten years and still thinks fondly of her days in the classroom.
 Sonia currently lives in Oklahoma with her husband and cat.

 Watch this video to learn more about Sonia and her books